dxmv/interview_simulator/README.md

     - [x] Text to speech
     - [x] Free text to speech
     - [x] Simple speech to text
-    - [ ] Visual feedback for voice waves

 - [ ] Interview type based on postion selected
 - [x] Save the interview at the end
     - [x] All messages